 Follow your passion for serving others in a program designed around students and career preparation.
 Each of our programs has something unique to offer every student.

 Want to work with children and adults who suffer from issues with communication, hearing, swallowing, fluency or memory?
-In UCM’s Communication Disorders programs, you’ll work in real clinics helping patients live more comfortable lives.
+In UCM’s Communication Disorders programs, you’ll work in real clinics helping patients improve their communication and their quality of life.
 You’ll graduate prepared to stand out on the job market and excel throughout your career.
 The graduate program in Speech-Language Pathology is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.

 If you’re interested in working with families as a program manager or a marriage and family therapist, our Human Development and Family Science graduate programs are perfect for you.
 We offer hundreds of hours of practical experience in our on-campus clinic, where you can work with children and adults alike.
 Earn credit while building a robust resume and serving your community.
 This program includes a Marriage and Family Therapy option.